 Once you have been assisted in boarding a train, our staff will communicate with the on-train staff and destination station staff, as appropriate, to ensure you are provided with assistance to alight the train.
 Our Passenger Assist communication system will track assistance provided throughout the journey.

-Where assistance has not been arranged in advance, please speak with a member of our station or train staff or, at an unstaffed station, use the Help Point, and we will do everything we can to help you with your journey.
+Where assistance has not been arranged in advance, please speak with a member of our station or train staff or, at an unstaffed station, where available, use the Help Point, and we will do everything we can to help you with your journey.

 Please note.
 Our Passenger Assist booking team consider a number of factors to ensure the accessibility of our services and customer safety, including the level of accessibility at the station in relation to the type of assistance you will need.
 Our teams will suggest alternative arrangements If our team believes there is any risk of you not being provided with sufficient assistance at a particular station or stage of your journey.
 Therefore, they will work with you, listening and discuss your needs.
 Providing a tailored approach to alternative journey planning, booking passenger assistance or public transport or any assistance necessary to get you to your destination.
 This may include accessible taxi provision.